-Internal joinery and kitchen fittings

-Repair category: 1

-Notes: Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors/facings and future maintenance or upgrading should be anticipated.
+Internal joinery and kitchen fittings Repair category: 2 Notes: Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors/facings and future maintenance or upgrading should be anticipated.
+Upgrade of the access stairs to the attic may be prudent in the near future.